Go Back

 Behind the front, gusty northwest winds ushered in a big cooldown and quickly dried out any dampened brush once again.

-The coldest stretch in the front’s wake will occur from Monday night into Tuesday morning.
+The coldest stretch in the front’s wake will occur into Tuesday morning.
 Temperatures will dip below freezing from north of Orlando into the Florida Panhandle, which should prompt home gardeners and agricultural interests to cover sensitive plants or bring them indoors.
 A light frost is possible Tuesday morning across interior central Florida, but it is not expected to impact the citrus crop.

 In the coldest spots in the early morning, AccuWeather RealFeel® Temperatures could dip into the 20s.